-Once payment has been submitted, you can email any changes to our admissions team using the form on the ‘Contact Us’ page.
+Once payment has been submitted, you can request any changes to our admissions team at email@example.com.
 Prior to submitting your payment, you can go in and make the changes yourself.
 If you need to change/modify a referee, please refer to our references FAQ below.

 After you apply, you will receive an email that provides you with your Brock Campus ID.
 You can use your Brock Campus ID and birthdate to activate your student portal, where you can log in to check on the status of your application.